mstksg/inCode/copy/entries/five-point-haskell-2.md

 By requiring the _caller_ to give up control of the `s`, we ensure safety both of the library and of the user-given continuation.
 Now our memory-safety doesn't come from carefully tracking variables and their source memory blocks.
-Instead, it is assured through the universal of the `forall` and the unconditional properties it enforces.
+Instead, it is assured through the universality of the `forall` and the unconditional properties it enforces.

 Habits to Build